adaltas/ece-bigdata2-2023-fall/07_nifi/lab.md

 ## Exercice 1

-1. Create a flow that takes a file from one folder, renames it and puts it back in the same folder.
+1. Create a flow that takes a file from one folder, renames it and puts it back in a different folder.

 2. The same flow but it only changes the extension of the file.

-3. The same flow but puts the file in a different folder.

-4. for those having AWS it puts the file in an S3 bucket as well as in the local folder.
+3. for those having AWS it puts the file in an S3 bucket as well as in the local folder.

-5. Export the final template.
+4. Export the final template.

 ## Exercice 2